 CSR is an argument of economic self-interest for business.
 CSR adds value because it allows firms to reflect the needs and concerns of their various stakeholder groups.
-By doing so, the firm is more likely to create greater value and, as a result, retain the loyalty of those stakeholders.
+By doing so, the firm is more likely to create more value and, as a result, retain the loyalty of those stakeholders.
 Simply put, CSR is a way of matching corporate operations with stakeholder values and expectations that are constantly evolving.

 CSR influences all aspects of day-to-day operations.
 Everything a firm does causes it to interact with one or more of its stakeholder groups.
 As a result, companies are best served by building positive relationships with as many stakeholders as possible.
-Whether the firm is acting as an employer, a producer, a buyer, a supplier, or an investment, its attractiveness and success are increasingly linked to its values and culture.
-Concerning socially responsible investments (SRI), for example, "more than one out of every five dollars under professional management in the United States-\$8.72 trillion or more-[is] invested according to SRI strategies."
-Even for those who believe that the only purpose of a firm is to increase its shareholders' wealth, being perceived as socially irresponsible risks losing access to a significant (and growing) segment of investors and their capital.
+Whether the firm is acting as an employer, a producer, a buyer, a supplier, or an investment, its attractiveness and success are increasingly linked to its values and CSR profile.
+Concerning sustainable investment assets, for example, currently "one out of every three dollars under professional management in the United States-\$17.1 trillion-[is] managed according to sustainable investing strategies."73 Even for those who believe that the only purpose of a firm is to increase its shareholders' wealth (see Chapter 6), being perceived as socially irresponsible risks losing access to a significant (and growing) segment of investors and their capital.

 This book expounds the economic argument for CSR.
-It is the strongest of the four (ethical, moral, rational, and economic) arguments supporting CSR, due partly to its reliance on what we know about human psychology and economic theory.
+It is the strongest of the four arguments supporting CSR (ethical, moral, rational, and economic), due partly to its reliance on what we know about human psychology and economic theory.
 Rather than seeking to subvert patterns of exchange that have evolved over centuries, the economic argument for CSR operates at the intersection of the firm's self-interest and the broader well-being of society.
 Ultimately, indeed, there is no difference between the two.
-If stakeholders are willing to reward the behavior they seek from firms, then it is those firms' best interests to provide stakeholders with what they want.
-As long as this basic formula holds on both sides, value will be optimized and distributed broadly across society.67 Of course, what is simple to say is often difficult to put into practice.
+If stakeholders are willing to reward the behavior they seek from firms, then it is in those firms' best interests to provide stakeholders with what they want.
+As long as this basic formula holds on both sides, value will be optimized and distributed broadly across society.
+Of course, what is simple to say is often difficult to put into practice.
 This book exists to build a framework that firms can use to address the complex process of listening to, and seeking to meet, the conflicting interests of all their stakeholders.
+As a result, they will be implementing strategic CSR.